Huaxu007/NeuroRA/README.md

 ## Paper

-Lu, Z., & Ku, Y. (in press).
+Lu, Z., & Ku, Y. (2020).
 NeuroRA: A Python toolbox of representational analysis from multi-modal neural data.
-Frontiers in Neuroinformatics. doi: 10.3389/fninf.2020.563669
+Frontiers in Neuroinformatics.
+14:563669. doi: 10.3389/fninf.2020.563669

 ## Website & How to use
 See more details at the [NeuroRA website](https://neurora.github.io/NeuroRA/).